jross765/kmymoney-viewer/README.md

 ## Known Issues

-A bit slow -- it takes some 40 s or so to load the current maintainer's personal finance file (not the viewer itself, in fact, but the underlying API).
+A bit slow -- it takes some 90 s or so to load the current maintainer's personal finances' file (not the viewer itself, in fact, but the underlying API).

-This, in the current maintainer's opinion, is not so important for CLI based tools (cf. module "Tools"), and only partly relevant for a GUI (it takes long to load a file, but once it is loaded, e.t. runs fast and smoothly); but calls for specific accounts / transaction (splits) (introduced in V. 1.2) only partially make sense in a real-world scenario; few persons will be willing to wait that long for "quick glimpse".
+This, in the current maintainer's opinion, is not so important for CLI based tools (cf. module "Tools"), and only partly relevant for a GUI (it takes long to load a file, but once it is loaded, e.t. runs fast and smoothly); but calls for a specific account / transaction (split) (introduced in V. 1.2) only partially make sense in a real-world scenario; few persons will be willing to wait that long for a "quick glimpse".